Patos (municipality)

 Patos (Patosi) is a town and a municipality in the County of Fier, Albania.
-The municipality was formed at the 2015 local government reform by the merger of the former municipalities Patos, Ruzhdie and Zharrëz, that became municipal units.
-The seat of the municipality is the town Patos.
-The total population is 22,959 (2011 census), in a total area of 82.59 km2.
-The population of the former municipality at the 2011 census was 15,397.
-It is the center of the oil industry in Albania, and is 7 kilometers southeast from the city of Fier.
+The municipality was formed at the 2015 local government reform by the merger of the former municipalities Patos, Ruzhdie and Zharrëz, which became municipal units.
+The seat of the municipality is the town of Patos.
+The municipality's population is 18,227 as of the 2011 census, in a total area of 82.59 km2.
+It is the center of the oil industry in Albania, and is 7 kilometers southeast of the city of Fier.

 History

+The etymology of Patos is likely borrowed from Ancient Greek πάθος (Pathos).